YellowSharkMT/Fabric-GitDeploy/README.md

 ###`sync`

-[COMMON] Synchronizes the database and un-versioned files from one environment to another. (src: prod, dest: local)
+Synchronizes the database and un-versioned files from one environment to another. (src: prod, dest: local)

 Typically this task is used to update the local environment so that it matches the production server.
-For more information on either the datbase synchronization procedure, or the way it synchronizes the files, see the "sync_db" and "sync_files" tasks.
+For more information on either the datbase synchronization procedure, or the way it synchronizes the files, see the `DBSync` and `FileSync` tasks (under `core/`).
 Note that this task DOES NOT copy/transfer any application code, that must be done instead using the "deploy" task.

 Example usage: